I'm having trouble burning DVDs in RealPlayer. What should I do?

 - At least 1 GB of RAM (on Windows Vista, you may need slightly more than 1 GB)

-- A compatible DVD burner and a blank, single-layer DVD-R or a DVD-RW disc.
+- A blank, single-layer DVD-R or a DVD-RW disc that is recommended by your burner's manufacturer.
 (If you are getting a "No Device Capable of Burning a DVD is Detected" error, make sure your burner handles DVDs and not just CDs.)

-- A file or playlist that is within the limit for burning to disc with RealPlayer--up to 120 minutes per DVD, up to 60 minutes for AVCHD in RealPlayer 15 or 16.
+- A file or playlist that is within the limit for burning to disc with RealPlayer--up to 120 minutes per DVD, up to 60 minutes for AVCHD.

 Solution 1: Make sure you are signed in.